51st state: Canada

-Donald Trump's proposals for Canadian annexation
+Proposals to annex Canada by Donald Trump

 Trump's Mar-a-Lago comments involve territorial changes including Canada, Greenland, and Panama.
 Causing widespread international discussions, he seemed to suggest Canada would enter as at least two states 51 and 52, with the status of Greenland and Panama unclear.
 Canada has 10 provinces and three territories.
 The United States has 50 states and 5 inhabited territories.
 Greenland is a division of Denmark.

 In December 2024, then-President-elect Donald Trump suggested Canada consider becoming the 51st U.S. state, during talks with then-Prime Minister Justin Trudeau over proposed tariffs and border security at Mar-a-Lago.
 He later referred to Trudeau as "Governor Justin Trudeau of the Great State of Canada".
 This was initially taken as a joke, with Ontario Premier Doug Ford joking on Fox News that this was Trump's attempt at revenge for the War of 1812.

 Trump continued to refer to Trudeau as "Governor", even after he resigned from office, and repeatedly declared his desire for Canadian annexation throughout his first 100 days in office, including while proposing major tariffs on the Canadian economy.
 He quipped that NHL legend Wayne Gretzky should run to become the Governor of an annexed Canada.

 Trump's comments reignited pre-existing discourse on U.S.-Canadian union.
 Canadian author Don Tapscott was among those who considered the logistics of a full merger, in which Canada would need to be composed of 13 states or territories.
 (Trump had suggested that Canada would enter the Union as just two states, one more conservative, one more liberal.)
 Effects would include Ontario becoming the fifth largest state in the US with 16 million residents, a potential absorption of Canadian healthcare into the U.S. system, and regional differences for Canadian programs including women's healthcare, paid parental leave for men and women, gun control, campaign finance, standardized education funding, and a more pro-refugee immigration stance.